 If the site is owned by a company who’s a member of the Better Business Bureau, tell them that you will file an official complaint; no company wants to see an ‘F’ rating on their BBB listing.

 If the options above fail, more aggressive tactics include obtaining the survey site’s corporate phone number and speaking directly with someone at the company about your issue.
 Although your phone call is unlikely to be positively received, if you are courteous and keep your cool, you will have better luck at a resolution versus being hostile and angry.

 Similarly, if you use LinkedIn, you might be able to find and get in touch with a panel manager at the company.
-Do a search on the website for the parent company who operates the survey panel in question, and again, if you do find a helpful contact, ensure you remain respectful.
-Remember, the people who speak to or get in contact with are unlikely to be behind your problem; these are front line employees who will only help if you treat them respectfully.
+Do a search on the website for the parent company (you can find out who the parent company of a survey panel is on SurveyPolice by visiting a survey panel’s listing, and looking at the ‘Operated by’ text near the top of the page) who operates the survey panel in question, and again, if you do find a helpful contact, ensure you remain respectful.
+Remember, the people who you end up speaking to or getting in contact with are unlikely to be behind your problem; these are front line employees who will only help if you treat them respectfully.